 The first step to adjusting your withholdings is to go to the TurboTax W-4 withholding calculator to help you estimate your personal withholding allowances.
-All you need to do is enter info about you, your dependents, paycheck and additional income info.
-The TurboTax W-4 withholding calculator will also take into account home ownership, charitable donations and retirement contributions since those all help your tax situation and can increase the amount of allowances you can take.
+All you need to do is enter info about you, your dependents, paycheck and any other income info.
+The TurboTax W-4 withholding calculator will also take into account home ownership, charitable donations and retirement contributions since those all can help your tax situation and can increase the amount of allowances you can take.

-There are a number of situations that would prompt you to want to review and possibly adjust your withholding:
+Here are a number of situations that would prompt you to want to review and possibly adjust your withholding:

-Having a side gig and a W-2 job may be reason to lower your withholding allowance for your W-2 job so you can pay in more taxes to offset taxes that are not withheld from your self-employment income.
+Having a side gig and a W-2 job may be a reason to lower your withholding allowance for your W-2 job so you can pay in more taxes to offset the taxes that are not withheld from your self-employment income.